Tom-Bom-badil/SmartVISU_simple-layout/README.md

 # sv-simple-layout
-Just an idea of a different smartVISU layout - working draft so work is still in progress.
+Just an idea of a different smartVISU layout.
+Working draft - everything is experimental, and work is still in progress.